-Many companies only accept credit card, not debit card.
+Most big companies only accept credit card, not debit card.
 If, like us, you don’t have a credit card or you just want to avoid paying the deposit, a way to get around it is by upgrading your insurance.
-Extra insurance typically costs around €10/day, which we thought was worthwhile for peace of mind.
+Full insurance typically costs around €10/day, which we absolutely thought was worthwhile for extra peace of mind.

 Collision Damage Waiver and Theft Protection are usually included with the rental.
 Remember to check the excess amount.

-Tell your agent first if you plan on crossing any borders
+Tell your agent if you plan on crossing any borders

 This is one of the most important things to remember when driving in the Balkans.
 It can be tempting to nip across to Bosnia and Herzegovina for the afternoon – but you might not be allowed back into Montenegro if you do.